dee-shar/MinecraftRating.cs/README.md

 # minecraft_rating.cs
-Web-API for [minecraftrating.ru](https://minecraftrating.ru) an website that serves as popular monitoring service of Minecraft servers in Russia.
+Web-API for [minecraftrating.ru](https://minecraftrating.ru) an website that serves as popular monitoring service for Minecraft servers in Russia.

 ## Example
 ```cs